YounesMoukhlij/Younes.ai/README.md

 - https://github.com/goldmermaid
 - https://github.com/EnergentAI

+ --------> [ Thank you ] <--------

 ### Features Implemented
-- Animations, Responsive ...
+- Animations [When the cursor passes on a button or a card --- background animation with particules --- transparent header] ....
+- Transitions [Every scroll from section to section is animated by a transition] ....
+- Responsive [I tried to cover all the screens from the smallest to the biggest] ....
-- openAi and GeminiAi intergration
+- openAi and GeminiAi intergration [I prefer, cloning the app locally for a better testing especially for the mic]
+- I used popular components from React libraries : Link, Swiper, motion ...
+- Tailwindcss, Typescript
 - More ...
 Feel free to see the website on vercel.

 ### Demo Video